MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

   - When did you notice the incident?
   - Date range of the incident (how far left is the goal post?)
   - Number of compromised accounts
-  - Name(s) of compromised accounts
+  - Names of compromised accounts
-  - Roles of the compromised account(s)
+  - Roles of the compromised accounts
   - Are the compromised accounts highly privileged, a standard user, or a combination

 - **Roles**